 Its website offers a live feed of some of the data centers which are based in Iceland, a country where cheap geothermal electricity is readily available.

 Mining contracts are technically available for all major cryptocurrencies and you can visit your online dashboard at any time to reallocate your purchased 'hash power' (so, for example, you could go 60% Bitcoin and 40% Litecoin).

-In terms of fees, Genesis currently charges $0.00028 per GH/s for mining Bitcoin.
+In terms of fees, Genesis currently charges $0.14 per TH/s per day for mining Bitcoin.
 The price of other cryptocurrencies may vary so we encourage you to make your own enquiries.
 The website has a Payouts section which you can use to monitor how much you've mined.
 Due to high transaction fees on the network, your mined coins may need to meet a minimum threshold before the funds are actually transferred to your wallet.

 The simple interface combined with Genesis Mining's solid reputation has meant that at times the company cannot keep up with demand for mining contracts (which tells a story of its own).
-At the time of writing only Monero mining contracts were available for purchase, although this will likely change later in the year.
+At the time of writing only Bitcoin mining contracts were available for purchase, although this will likely change later in the year.